Accountability and Oversight

 The committee has a number of functions, including:

-- monitoring, reviewing and reporting to parliament on the performance of the Freedom of Information Commissioner
+• monitoring, reviewing and reporting to Parliament on the performance of the Victorian Information Commissioner

-- examining the annual report, and any other reports, of the Freedom of Information Commissioner
+• examining the annual report, and any other reports, of the Victorian Information Commissioner

-- monitoring, reviewing and reporting to Parliament on the performance of the Victorian Inspectorate regarding Ombudsman officers.
+• monitoring, reviewing and reporting to Parliament on the performance of the Victorian Inspectorate regarding Ombudsman officers and the Judicial Commission.

-The Committee’s function is to monitor, review and report to the Parliament on the overall performance of the Victorian Ombudsman, the Freedom of Information Commissioner and the Victorian Inspectorate regarding Ombudsman officers.
+The Committee’s function is to monitor, review and report to the Parliament on the overall performance of the Victorian Ombudsman, the Victorian Information Commissioner and the Victorian Inspectorate regarding Ombudsman officers.

 The Committee is not an alternative review body.
-As such, it cannot review any individual decision, finding or determination by the Victorian Ombudsman, Freedom of Information Commissioner or the Victorian Inspectorate.
+As such, it cannot review any individual decision, finding or determination by the Victorian Ombudsman, Victorian Information Commissioner or the Victorian Inspectorate.

 Where evidence is presented that a complaint or review was not handled in a correct and fair manner, the Committee can make further enquiries.
 Please note, however, that the original decision cannot be changed as a result of such enquiries.